Free Downloadable PDF:

 Lesson 4:

 Assigning chores and providing an allowance is usually a kids’ first taste of work.
-Having a digital tool like Mydoh can help kids and teens be more proactive about their household responsibilities.
+And having a digital tool like Mydoh can help them be more proactive about their household responsibilities.

 Lesson 5: